MogwaiMomo/capstone/README.md

   - create n-grams for test set  - DONE

   - test model with n-gram test set
-    - create list of unigrams
+    - create list of unigrams - DONE
+    - cycle through unigrams and pull up table to next words - DONE

+    - reduce output of cycle to just top next word (as character)
+    - calculate % coverage of test
-  - get % accuracy of test
+    - calculate % accuracy of test

 Get some kind of markov chain prediction going ...